creatorrr/browser-bricks/bricks.coffee.md

           (tl[Y] + bl[Y]) / 2
         ]

 Class: Brick (Box)
 ------------------

-Now let's use the class `Box` to design the `Brick` class which will be used to render the bricks.
+Now lets use the class `Box` to design the `Brick` class which will be used to render the bricks.

-It's pretty much a useless box.
+Its pretty much a useless box.

     class Brick extends Box
       type: -> 'brick'